Center-for-Digital-Narrative/elmcip/README.md

 * Git installed and configured.
 * Drush installed (https://github.com/drush-ops/drush).
 * A working ssh connection to Norstore application and database server.
 Auth should not be password based but by using your private/public SHA -key.
+* You must be in your local elmcip directory (e.g. websites/sites/elmcip)

 ## Installation